top of page

 Day 1 and 2: Fes

 To make the most of your time, I’d recommend booking a guide for a half-day tour of Fes as this will help you get your bearings.
 With an insider's perspective, you'll better appreciate the medina's layout and avoid hassles from pushy vendors.
-The maze-like medina is really easy to get lost in, although that is all part of the Fes experience!
+It is really easy to get lost in Fes, although that is all part of the experience!

-Not-to-miss highlights include the Al Quaraouiyine Mosque and Al Attarine Madrasa (both incredible architectural wonders), as well as the Museum of Dar Batha and the Chouara Tannery.
-Be sure to admire the Medersa Bou Inania and visit the Nejjarine Museum of Wooden Crafts, which showcases Morocco’s rich artisanal legacy.
+Not-to-miss highlights include the Al Quaraouiyine Mosque and Al Attarine Madrasa (both incredible architectural landmarks), as well as the newly restored Dar Batha Museum and the Chouara Tannery.
+I particularly love the Nejjarine Museum of Wooden Crafts, which showcases Morocco’s rich artisanal legacy.
 If time allows, this cooking class in Fes offers a good introduction to Moroccan cuisine for foodies!

 For more info about the top things to see and do in Fes, check out my Ultimate Travel Guide to Fes.
 Additional Fes travel inspiration can be found here.

-If you're staying in one of Fes' amazing riads (which I’d highly recommend), take time to unwind in the courtyard or on the rooftop terrace, most of which boast incredible views across the city.
+If you're staying in one of Fes' amazing riads (which I’d highly recommend), schedule in some time to simply relax in the courtyard or on the rooftop terrace, most of which boast incredible views across the city.
 Here’s a list of some of my favourite luxury riads in Fes for those looking to splurge.

 Best places to stay in Fes